 Understanding hazards and risks to build capability

-Residents in Kaingaroa are advised not to drink tap water due to elevated chlorate levels and the potential presence of harmful microbes.
-Use alternative water for drinking and cooking, and boiled tap water for brushing teeth, washing food, and cleaning utensils until further notice.
+Residents in Kaingaroa are advised to boil all tap water prior to drinking and cooking, including brushing teeth, washing food, and cleaning utensils, due to presence of E.coli.
+This advisory is in until place further notice.

 We are working hard to resolve these issues and will update the community if the situation changes.